 Areas of Expertise:

+Kristin Lems is an active scholar and leader within the National College of Education.
+In 2013, she was awarded a Fulbright Senior Specialist Award in EFL/Applied Linguistics, her second Fulbright, to work with English teachers at National University of Mongolia in Ulaanbataar, the capital, and spent 20 days there in October 2013.
 Lems co-directs a 5 year training grant from the U.S. Department of Education Office of English Language Acquisition.
-The ESL STEM Success Grant, awarded $1,764,177, runs from 2011-2016 and provides expertise in teaching the STEM subjects to English language learners through work with 5 partners.
-Lems previously directed another Department of Education grant at National Louis (2004-2009), Building Community for English Language Acquisition, which partnered to provide ESL teaching expertise to DuPage County School Districts 4, 45, and 88.
+The ESL STEM Success Grant, awarded $1,764,177, provides expertise in teaching the STEM subjects to English language learners through coursework and work with 5 partners.
+Lems previously directed another Department of Education grant at National Louis (2004-2009), Building Community for English Language Acquisition, which partnered with DuPage County School Districts 4, 45, and 88.

 Ed.D., Reading and Language, National Louis University

-M.A. in Teaching English as a Second Language, University of Illinois at Urbana/Champaign
+M.A., Teaching English as a Second Language, University of Illinois at Urbana/Champaign

-M.A. in West Asian Studies, University of Illinois at Urbana/Champaign
+M.A., West Asian Studies, University of Illinois at Urbana/Champaign

 Research and Interests: